nonblocking/mashroom/packages/plugin-packages/mashroom-memory-cache/README.md

     getEntryCount(region: string): Promise<number | undefined>;
 }
 ```
-## Plugin Types
+## Provided Plugin Types

 ### memory-cache-provider

 This plugin type adds a memory cache provider that can be used by this plugin.

-To register a custom memory-cache-provider plugin add this to _package.json_:
+To register a custom memory-cache-provider plugin, add this to _package.json_:

 ```json
 {